-Our society relies on some workers doing their job outside of the normal 9-5 routine.
+While good sleep is a challenge for all of us, our society relies on some workers doing their job outside of the normal 9-5 routine for whom it is even more difficult.
 While we’ve always been thankful for our healthcare workers and first responder heroes, the issues of the past year have brought them even more to the focus.
 Many nurses, doctors, police officers, EMTs, firefighters, truck drivers, and others on the front lines do so during non-traditional work hours.
 After all, car accidents occur at night and people need medical care after 5 pm.
 All of our extra online purchases mean more truck routes.
 Millions of doctors and nurses have been working long hours, including overnight, to fight the Coronavirus Pandemic.
 We’re so thankful for what they do, and part of this means realizing the sacrifices they make for the benefit of all of us.

 While most of us are asleep, night shift workers are on the job.
 A nontraditional work schedule can disrupt a person’s circadian rhythm, or “biological clock.”
 Essentially, you are fighting what your body naturally wants to do, which is to go to sleep when it’s dark out.
 There’s a reason all cultures across the world sleep at night and work during the day, even cultures who have little to nothing else in common.
 Your body is tired at night when it’s dark and awake during the day when the sun makes it light.
 Your circadian rhythm regulates wakefulness and sleepiness at relatively set times throughout the 24-hour day.